Tharanitharan30/Railway-Train-Booking-System/readme.md

 - Search trains by source, destination, and journey date
 - Book tickets with passenger details and travel class selection
+- View a personal profile page with account details and travel insights
-- View booking history with status, route, fare, and passenger info
+- Review booking history with status, route, fare, and passenger info
 - Cancel upcoming bookings with automatic seat restoration
 - Admin-ready seeded data for quick local testing